 - Penetration testing

-Covered Entities and regulated entities must complete an annual certification process requires their board of directors to review the organization's cybersecurity program and provide a Certification of Compliance with the NYDFS Cybersecurity Regulation.
+Covered Entities and regulated entities must complete an annual certification process that requires their board of directors to review the organization's cybersecurity program and provide a Certification of Compliance with the NYDFS Cybersecurity Regulation.

-What are the Penalties for Not Complying With the New York Cybersecurity Regulations?
+- What are the penalties for not complying with the New York Cybersecurity Regulations?

 One frustrating aspect for Covered Entities is that the New York Department of Financial Services has not clearly communicated what will result from noncompliance.
 It has simply stated that fines for noncompliance will be calculated and no fines have been imposed.